paulohscwb/polyhedra/README.md

 <details id="p4">
   <summary>Non-convex polyhedra</summary>
-  <br>To view non-convex polyhedra in AR, simply visit:
+  To view non-convex polyhedra in AR, simply visit:
 <p align="center"><a href="nonconvex.html" target="_blank">https://paulohscwb.github.io/polyhedra/nonconvex.html</a></p>
 with any browser with a webcam device (smartphone, tablet or notebook).
 <br>Access to the VR sites is done by clicking on the blue circle that appears on top of the marker.